flueke/mvme/doc/sphinx/source/analysis.rst

   0001 XXXX PO00 AAAA DDDD DDDD DDDD DDDD

-The filter contains a 4-bit address and a 16-bit data value.
+The filter above contains a 4-bit address and a 16-bit data value.
 The positions of the pileup and overflow bits are marked using ``P`` and ``O`` to allow easily adjusting the filter to match for example non-overflow data only.

 The number of address bits (``A``) determine the size of the Filter Extractors output array.

-..
-FIXME: Better and more sane explanation here.

 Data extraction from an input data word is done by keeping only the bits matching the address or data mask and then right shifting to align with the 0